March 13, 2026

 4. What Is the Career Outlook of Cardiologists?

-According to the U.S. Bureau of Labor Statistics, the overall employment of physicians and surgeons is projected to grow by 3% in the next decade.
-Approximately 22,700 new openings for physicians and surgeons are projected each year, on average.
-The “physicians and surgeons” here include cardiologists.
+According to the U.S. Bureau of Labor Statistics (BLS), employment for physicians and surgeons is projected to grow by 3% over the next decade, with about 22,600 job openings per year on average.
+This category includes cardiologists.

 Subscribe to Our Newsletter